kungaroh/kungaroh.github.io/aboutme.md

 During my second year of University, we completed a unit called Rapid Games Development, wherein all Games Development Bsc (Hons), Games Development Msc, and Games Design students would take part in 7 day long game jams where the games would be played, and awards given by the unit leaders for the best games.

-During this unit I won the following awards: the Best Overall Game, for Mamma's Milkeria <!-- link it -->
+During this unit I won the following awards:

+The Best Overall Game award, for Mamma's Milkeria! <!-- link it -->

-and the Highly Commended award for Musica Gems  <!-- link it -->
+The Highly Commended award, for Musica Gems!  <!-- link it -->

 I have took part and submitted a game<!-- link bacteria busters--> for the Ludum Dare 56 game jam!
-This is a personal achievement as it is the first 72 hour/ non-degree related game jam I have submitted a game for
+This is a personal achievement as it is the first 72 hour/ non-degree related game jam I have submitted a game for.